 Now, let’s talk about the workplace that CAN be taken home.
 Many businesses have encouraged or required employees to work remotely for the next few weeks.
 It’s up to the leadership of those businesses to ensure that their employees are equipped with the right tools and technology to do their jobs, as well as model clear communications for getting work done.

-Check out the video below for my thoughts on how to best use your work-from-home time, and how employers can use this experience to better plan for the future.
+Check out the video for my thoughts on how to best use your work-from-home time, and how employers can use this experience to better plan for the future.

 After you’ve checked out the video, won’t you head down to the comments section?
 We want to hear from you!
 What are you doing differently these next few weeks at work?
 Best tips for working from home?